top of page

 Audrey Fernandez-Fraser, Soprano, Co-artistic Director

-Sarah Moga, Mezzo-Soprano
+Sarah Balsam-Moga, Mezzo-Soprano

 Andrew Yeargin, Tenor